Who is eligible for services?

 Can I get emergency contraception at the SHCC?

 Yes, we have Plan B available.
 This must be taken within 72 hours of unprotected intercourse.
+A 20 minute appointment is required.

 What lab work can be done at the SHCC during my visit?